mihai-vlc/uglifyjs-folder/README.md

 ## Documentation
+    Usage
-    usage: uglifyjs-folder path[,...] [options]
+      uglifyjs-folder path [options]

     options:
-      -c --no-comments   Will add a comment with the file name -o --output        Specify a file/folder to write the minified code -e --each          Will minify each file in <output>/*.min.js -h --help          Print this list and exit.
+      -c --comments      Will add a comment with the file name.
+      -o --output        Specify a file/folder to write the minified code -e --each          Will minify each file in <output>/*.min.js -h --help          Print this list and exit.
 ## Examples
     $ uglifyjs-folder test-folder
     $ uglifyjs-folder test-folder --comments